639909/Project/README.md

 The solution line will show each solution that had been found while propagating the file.

 This code is still a work in progress, and is being updated as much as possible for submission in June.

+###Known Bugs

+clauseVector inputs an empty element for every comment or problem line

+Not every unit clause is detected on first run, multiple runs needed